blueperf/acmeair-mainservice-java/README.md

 * The docker env is logged into the CFC docker repo
 	* docker login mycluster.icp:8500

-* kubectl is attached the ICP cluster
+* kubectl and helm are attached the ICP cluster

 * You are running ICP as admin